coleenquadros/configuration/docs/app-sre/sop/sentry-interrupt-catcher-activities.md

 The fix for this is 2 fold.
 First you log into the admin interface and go to the list of users.
 Find the e-mail address/account in sentry you are logging in as, and click on it for details.
 Scroll to the bottom and there should be an `Auth identitys` section with an entry for github.
 Check the box on the far right and click save to delete it.
 Then log out of the admin interface and clear all the cookies in your browser.
 In theory you can probably clear only the sentry cookies.
 Make sure you delete ALL the cookies, not just ones created recently.
 Then, log back into sentry via SSO and it should associate with the correct account.
 If not, you probably have a new accounted created and will need to go into the admin interface again to delete the excess account and let the integration fix the permissions.

 The duplicate account will be the account with your e-mail address but will NOT have the github auth provider configured.

+## How do I find the DSN?

+The DSN is a unique string used by the sentry SDK to direct events to a specific project in sentry.
+It is located in the settings of the sentry project under the `SDK Setup` section.
+There is a link named `Client Keys (DSN)`.
+You want the value listed as `DSN` not the `DSN (Deprecated)` one.